blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ## Legendary Items
 These items are more mechanically complex than most other magic items and may have world-altering consequences.

+### Armor of Yevor
++3 blacksteel full plate
+Worn by titan knights of Yevor.
+The armor feels hot to the touch to anyone who is not wearing a mark of Yevor, burning them with radiant energy.
+The wearer may use their bonus action to consume one or more stamina dice and shout in coarse titan, projecting the shout in a 15ft cone.
+The wearer makes a CHA check which serves as DC of a STR save for all creatures in the cone to avoid being pushed 10ft.
+For each stamina die other than the first, their CHA check gains a +1 bonus, and targets that fail are pushed an additional 10ft.
+A wearer bearing all 8 marks unlocks the armor's true power.

+With all 8 marks, the wearer gains a fly speed of 60ft and may expend one or more stamina dice, roll them, and gain that much temporary HP.

+### Sword of Yevor
++3 blacksteel greatsword
+Wielded by titan knights of Yevor.
+This sword feels hot to the touch to anyone who is not wielding a mark of yevor, burning them with radiant energy.
+The wearer may use their bonus action to consume five stamina dice in order to cast the fireball spell.
+With all 8 marks, the wearer unlocks the blade's true power.

+With all 8 marks, the cost of casting fireball with this sword is reduced to one stamina die.

+### Maskar Armor
++1 platemail
+Originating from Maskar, the first human to slay a dragon.
+The armor bares the jade color of the banner of Maskar's dragon lord, Evibaran, who was slain.
+Evibaran cursed Maskar with his dying breath, causing the warrior to cry tears of blood.
+When Maskar died, he trapped his soul and the curse in the armor.
+The visor of it's helm remains wet with fresh blood that reappears if wiped away.

+The wearer sees a red aura around any creature within 30ft that has blood.
+The auras prevent the wearer from seeing faces within that range, but creatures are otherwise normally visible.

 ### Greatsword of Wrath
 This greatsword's powers change as it's bond grows with one individual.